dd32/td-gh-ex/readme.txt

 = How do I replace default page menu to custom menu? =

-Create theme will disablay page menu as the defult menu items.
+Create theme will display page menu as the default menu items.
 You can create custom menu and to replace this page menu with your custom menu items.
-1. Create a new Custom Menu, and assign it to the Primary Menu location.
+1. Create a new Custom Menu through "Appearance => Menus" from your WordPress Dashboard
 2. You can now add in pages, custom links, category pages as per your need
+3. Then assign your custom menu location as "Primary Menu", from "Appearance => Customize => Navigation" or "Appearance => Menus => Manage Locations"

 = How do I add the social links to the social menu? =